Deciding on a wood for a desk is often the hardest part of the project.

 Where to Buy Wood For a Desk Top

-Since the best choice for a wood desk is to pick a hardwood lumber, use our guide to buying hardwood for local suppliers near you.
+Since the best choice for a wood desk is to pick hardwood lumber, use our guide to buying hardwood from local suppliers near you.

 But before you buy wood, be sure to: